amaurymaille/isaac-qol/README.md

 * XVIII - The Moon?
 Softlock.
 Sometimes, the path leading back from the Ultra Secret Room will lead the player to a locked (Super) Secret Room.
 This mod forcibly opens a door out of the (Super) Secret Room.
+* Exiting the Genesis room through the beam of light no longer prevents the player from reaching the Cathedral.
+Additionnaly, using Glowing Hourglass at the beginning of the Cathedral and returning to Womb II doesn't prevent the player from reaching Sheol if they want.

 # Mechanics